Unsupervised deep learning model for fast energy layer pre-selection of delivery-efficient proton arc therapy plan optimization of nasopharyngeal carcinoma: Discussion

 \section{Discussion}

-In this study, we proposed SPArc\textsubscript{dl}, a deep learning method to rapidly pre-select EL that maintain high treatment quality and significantly reduce ELS time in PAT, without relying on supervised training data.
-The proposed method is tested on $54$ NPC patient cases and evaluated against a published method SPArc\textsubscript{ps}.
+In this study, we proposed SPArc\textsubscript{dl}, a deep learning method to rapidly pre-select EL that maintain high treatment quality and significantly reduce ELS time in PAT, without relying on ground truth required by supervised approach.
+The proposed method is tested on $35$ NPC patient cases and evaluated against a published method SPArc\textsubscript{ps}.

-The data preprocessing involves matrices creation of $M_{CTV}$ and $M_{CTV-BRS}$, in which $M_{CTV}$ represents the number of proton spot intersecting the CTV and $M_{CTV-BRS}$ indicates the spots intersecting CTV but not the brainstem.
-The values of both both matrices are structured by gantry angles and EL.
-SPArc\textsubscript{dl} takes in these matrices and WET vectors to generate the optimal EL of all gantry angles.
-A tri-objective loss function is designed to encourage the number of spots on CTV, penalize the spots on brainstem and discourage time-consuming ELS.
-The plan quality of SPArc\textsubscript{dl} is comparable or better than that of SPArc\textsubscript{ps}, and ELS time has been largely improved.
+A novel data representation method, spot-count representation, involves the creation of matrices $M_{CTV}$ and $M_{CTV-BRS}$.
+Specifically, $M_{CTV}$ represents the number of proton spots intersecting the CTV, while $M_{CTV-BRS}$ indicates the spots intersecting CTV but avoiding the brainstem.
+Both matrices are structured by gantry angles and energy layers and serve as proxies for radiation dose coverage.
+SPArc\textsubscript{dl} processes these matrices along with WET vectors to determine the optimal energy layer for each gantry angle.
+The model employs a tri-objective loss function that maximizes target coverage by encouraging spot placement on CTV, minimizes organ-at-risk exposure by penalizing spots on the brainstem, and improves delivery efficiency by discouraging time-consuming energy layer switches.
+In terms of nominal dose distribution, SPArc\textsubscript{dl} achieves comparable or superior plan quality in CTV coverage and brainstem sparing compared to SPArc\textsubscript{ps}, with significantly reduced ELS time.
+However, further improvements in SPArc\textsubscript{dl}'s plan robustness are needed.

 The contributions of this study is as follows.
 (1) To the best of our knowledge, the proposed SPArc\textsubscript{dl} is the first deep learning model solving EL pre-selection problem for PAT plan optimization.
 Compared to SPArc\textsubscript{ps}, SPArc\textsubscript{dl} demonstrates comparable or superior dosimetric performance, including dose conformity, homogeneity, and OAR sparing, while achieving greater consistency in results.
 (2) The experimental results of SPArc\textsubscript{dl} unintentionally revealed that deploying high frequency of unchanged ELS can be more time-wise efficient than high frequency of descended ELS.
 SPArc\textsubscript{dl} achieves improvements in delivery efficiency by leveraging unchanged ELS to significantly reduce ELS time.
 (3) This study introduces a novel data representation, termed spot-count representation, which is used as a proxy for dose coverage, enabling effective learning without direct dose calculations.
 Spot-count representation establishes an avenue to employ deep learning to the task of EL pre-selection.
 (4) The unsupervised approach of this study not only eliminates the complications associated with ground truth generation, but also leaves objective function open-ended where multiple objectives can be designed and simultaneously optimized, paving the way to deep learning-based multi-criteria optimization of SPArc plan optimization.
 (5) SPArc\textsubscript{dl} enhances model inference speed by generating optimal EL sequences within 1 second, supporting fast clinical decision-making and planning workflows.